manastalukdar/manastalukdar.github.io/blog/2022/01/02/interviewing-engineering-managers/readme.md

 ### Systems Design [Round 2]

-Candidate must exhibit a strong understanding of large-scale distributed systems.
-This may include things like consistency models, CAP theorem, retry handling, pub-sub architectures, etc. A typical way to probe for this may be to have candidate give a rundown of a relevant project from their resume.
-Another approach could be asking candidate about a specific distributed systems problem and seed a discussion from there touching on multiple concepts.
+Candidate must exhibit a strong understanding of machine learning and is applications with regard to large-scale systems.
+This may include things like understanding deep learning frameworks, NLP, ML tooling including working with ML pipelines, etc. From large-scale systems perspective, it may include consistency models, CAP theorem, retry handling, pub-sub architectures, etc.

+A typical way to probe for this may be to have candidate give a rundown of a relevant project from their resume.
+Another approach could be asking candidate about a specific ML systems problem and seed a discussion from there touching on multiple concepts.
 Candidate does not necessarily need to have a direct answer, but needs to demonstrate:

+- strong understand of machine learning
-- strong understanding of distributed systems.
+- strong understanding of large-scale distributed systems.
-- ability ot hold their own in a technical conversation.
+- ability to hold their own in a technical conversation.
 - ability to ask the right questions.

+Some possible questions may be around:

+- Design a natural language search engine for a large corpus of text that is updated in real-time based on newly available text.
+- Can you explain what are embeddings?
+What is chunking?
+What is tokenization?
+How does chunk size matter?
+- How would you design a model fine-tuning systems.
+What are the considerations?
+- How would you optimize for improving model inference time?
+- What are the pros and cons of a low-latency inferencing systems?

 ### Experience with Public Cloud Platforms and/or Open-Source Big-Data Technologies [Round 2]